SamCoVT/TaliForth2/docs/manual.md

 it is, and then follow the steps outlined below for that word type.

-Once the word has been converted, a dictionary header needs to be added for it in words/headers.asm.
+Once the word has been converted, a dictionary header needs to be added for it in `words/headers.asm`.
 This process is covered in detail at the end of this section.

 #### Processing Regular (Non-Immediate) Words

-If the definition word you are processing is not immediate (you can check this with `see`, eg. `see dup` and make sure the IM flag is 0) then it just translates into a JSR to the native code implementing the xt (execution token) of that word.
+If the definition word you are processing is not immediate (you can check this with `see`, e.g. `see dup` and make sure the IM flag is 0) then it just translates into a JSR to the native code implementing the xt (execution token) of that word.
 Most words have an external entrypoint which begins with `xt_` followed by the name (spelled out, in the case of numbers and symbols) of the word.
 Once your